 It is more the rule than the exception that it will spill on the clothes during the journey.
 Also bring an extra shirt for yourself, the risk is just as great that you will be affected by the spill.

-9. Make sure you are sitting next to each other!
+9. Make sure you sit next to each other!

 Some companies you can call and ask for help months before departure, some you can pay a penny to secure seats, while others automatically seat you next to each other.
 KLM, on the other hand, on one occasion placed us in three different places in the cabin, with our 4-year-old sitting by himself(!) on a long flight across the Atlantic.
 And no one "could" help us other than the service desk at Schiphol.
 Fortunately, they managed to solve the problem by transferring other passengers, but it took us an hour of queuing during the stopover to solve the problem.
 Luckily we had plenty of time…